 They’ll also be able to help you navigate the process of switching schools by figuring out which credits will transfer and help you finish your degree.

 On top of that, your advisor may be able to give you more insight into your class scheduling decisions.
 They can tell you what to prioritize and which classes may be substituted for others.
 If you’re not locked into your area of study, they may even be able to guide you toward less expensive programs at the institution that will help you pursue the same career path.

-The best advice is to be proactive.
-So if you are thinking that, “I can’t afford college,” you should immediately get in touch with your school’s financial aid office as a first next step to start the conversation.
+The best advice is to be proactive. if you are thinking, “I can’t afford college,” you should immediately get in touch with your school’s financial aid office as a first next step to start the conversation.
 Best of luck!